Jim-Qian/AIImageGeneration/README.md

   •  Double check using nslookup
 4. Install and use Certbot to get HTTPS certificate for your website
 5. Install, modify, and start Nginx (to serve HTTPS certificate)
-6. Run all those above commands
+6. Run all those above commands to start your backend code.

 ------